nickduran/align-linguistic-alignment/README.md

 * **Jupyter Notebook 2: Devil's Advocate**
-    * This tutorial walks users throught the analysis reported in (Duran, Paxton, & Fusaroli, *under review*).
+    * This tutorial walks users throught the analysis reported in (Duran, Paxton, & Fusaroli, *in press*).
 The corpus consists of 94 written transcripts of conversations, lasting eight minutes each, collected from an experimental study of truthful and deceptive communication.
 The goal of the study was to examine interpersonal linguistic alignment between